huntdatacenter/docs/docs/do-science/tools/technical/mobaxterm.md

 ::: warning Requirements

+(1) A Windows operating system on your local computer.

-(1) A working SSH connection to both entry and home as described in the [How To Connect To Your Lab](/getting-started/) guide.
+(2) A working connection to your lab over SSH as described in the [Configure SSH](/do-science/getting-started/configure-ssh/) guide section of the _How to connect to your lab_ guide.

-(2) The MobaXterm configuration file to simplify your setup.
-You can order a new one in the [service desk](/service-desk/user-orders/#mobaxterm-configuration-file).

-Without these it will be hard to ensure a smooth MobaXterm configuration.
+(3) The IP address to your lab.
+This was included in your [SSH configuration file](/do-science/getting-started/configure-ssh/#_3-1-identify-required-info) that you got on email during your initial onboarding.

+(4) The [MobaXterm configuration file](/do-science/getting-started/collect-your-keys/#_1-2-secrets-on-your-email) that your that you got on email during your initial onboarding.

+**Missing the files?** Worry not.
+You can order a new [SSH configuration](/do-science/service-desk/#ssh-configuration) file and a new [MobaXterm](/do-science/service-desk/#mobaxterm-configuration-file) configuration file in our do science service desk.

 :::

 ## 1. How to install